 3. Servant Leadership: Culture of Inclusion

 Servant leadership flips the organizational pyramid, creating an atmosphere where everyone serves as a leader.
 The leader’s task is to establish an organization’s visionary goals and strategic direction.
 Then, the manager serves in a support role as employees work to achieve these objectives.
 Servant leaders focus on serving organizational stakeholders—and the larger community.
 This service component is what distinguishes servant leadership from other leadership styles.
-Participative leadership, for example, empowers employees by including them in the decision-making processes.
-Servant leaders, meanwhile, empower employees by assuming a support role that helps employees accomplish organizational goals
+Participative leadership, for example, empowers employees by including them in the decision-making process.
+Servant leaders, meanwhile, empower employees by assuming a support role that helps employees accomplish organizational goals.

 4. Participative Leadership: Culture of Innovation